Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 The 12 Tailwind classes AI always uses

-These are the classes that appear in over 80% of AI-generated React codebases.
+These classes appear in the overwhelming majority of AI-generated React codebases.
 They are not wrong.
 They are defaults.

 <!-- Color -->